10 Best Driving Games In 2025

 Although one of the oldest games on this list, an incredible community of modders has kept Assetto Corsa consistently a must-have title for anyone racing on PC.

-At its core, AC has a great driving model but always lacked depth.
+At its core, AC has a great driving model, but it always lacked depth.
 Yet, mods for more cars and tracks have kept it fresh, and even effectively whole new games using AC have existed.

-Just to name a few, there’s AC Evoluzione which gives you a Gran Turismo-like career mode, Touge Union which brings multiplayer mountain racing and the Shutoko Revival Project which adds Wangan Midnight-style highway racing.
+Just to name a few, there’s AC Evoluzione, which gives you a Gran Turismo-like career mode, Touge Union, which brings multiplayer mountain racing and the Shutoko Revival Project, adding Wangan Midnight-style highway racing.

 Better still, Assetto Corsa can usually be bought for pocket change during Steam sales, so keep an eye out.